influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ## Tracing

-InfluxDB 1.5 logging has been enhanced to provide tracing of important InfluxDB operations.
+Logging has been enhanced to provide tracing of important InfluxDB operations.
 Tracing is useful for error reporting and discovering performance bottlenecks.

 ### Logging keys used in tracing